Welcome to Adur Astronomical Society’s ‘Practical Astronomy’ webpage.

 Whereas the Society’s monthly Monday meetings are primarily for lectures and talks regarding Astronomy, the Practical Astronomy meetings are just that: the opportunity to do some hands-on astronomy.
 These activities are designed to include anyone interested in studying, or just enjoying, the day or night-time sky.
 Whether you are a seasoned observer or a complete beginner you will find something to engage you in one of the best hobbies around.
 Our meetings are located at the Hall, Clayton Recreation Ground, Underhill Lane, Hassocks, BN6 9PJ, see the map below.
 This aspect of the Society is called ‘The Observing Group’ (TOG for short).

 We cater for all levels of experience and anyone is welcome to attend for a taster session.
-There is no charge for your first visit, though regular visitors and members pay £5 to help cover the cost of renting the facilities.
+There is a charge of £5 to help cover the cost of renting the facilities.
 Parking is good and there is a large open area to use for astronomy.
 When the weather is fine, members bring along telescopes, astro (or DSLR) cameras for night-time photography (what we call Imaging), binoculars and anything else astronomically interesting.
 The Hall provides us with options in the case of poor weather and is warm and has refreshments and toilet available.

 Depending on the time of year and what is on view in the sky at the time you will find people doing: